operand/agency/docs/README.md

 This demonstrates the basic idea of how to invoke an action on another agent.

-When an agent receives a message, it invokes the action method specified by the `"action"` field of the message, passing the `"args"` to the action method as keyword arguments.
+When an agent receives a message, it invokes the action method specified by the `action.name` field of the message, passing the `args` dictionary to the action method as keyword arguments.

-So here we see that Chatty is invoking the `say` action on the sender of the original message, passing the response as the `"content"` argument.
+So here Chatty is invoking the `say` action on the sender of the original message, passing the response as the `"content"` argument.
 This way, the original sender and Chatty can have a conversation.

+Note the use of the `_current_message` variable.
+That variable may be inspected during an action to access the entire incoming message which invoked the action.

 ## Special Actions